cog

 1: Open Windows Powershell & run “cd (exelocation)”.

-2: Run “Copy .\filename C:\Windows\Temp\exefilename”.
+2: Run “copy .\filename C:\Windows\Temp\exefilename”.

 3: Run “C:\Windows\Temp\exefilename”.